Yuki Nemoto and Alex Au celebrate

 Puhakka got off to a strong start, but behind him plenty of drama followed.
 After infringements at the rolling start, car #77 of Promotion Racing and #38 Hojust Racing were both penalized with a drive-through penalty.
 By the end of the opening lap, Puhakka was just ahead of Leitch, with Muscat having gained three places to lie third.
 Han led the Am class while Li took the early lead in the Lamborghini Cup.

 The Safety Car was called out early following a spin by the #88 GDL Racing car of Gabriele Murroni.
-During the intervention, an error by Hong Kong’s Samson Chan of GDL Racing resulted in contact with Tashiro, with Chan forced to retire after five laps.
+During the intervention, an error by Hong Kong, China’s Samson Chan of GDL Racing resulted in contact with Tashiro, with Chan forced to retire after five laps.

 When racing resumed on Lap 6, Puhakka came under pressure from Leitch, Muscat and Chen.
 Chen was among the first drivers into the pit when the window opened, handing over to Chris van der Drift.
 Am driver Ochiai also handed over to Pro driver Yazid, with the Malaysian tasked with gaining places lost due to the error at the start.